Laurence Drèze

 3. What are your expectations for COP15 and wishes for biodiversity in the future?

 The 2022 UN Conference on Biodiversity in Montréal (COP15) is an unmissable opportunity to tackle the accelerating crisis of biodiversity loss.
 This deal must set the world on a new course to address alarming biodiversity loss, which is also vital to combating the climate emergency, achieving food and water security, reducing our vulnerability to future pandemics, and achieving the Sustainable Development Goals.
 The post-2020 global biodiversity framework (GBF) needs to be at least as comprehensive, science- based and ambitious as the Paris Agreement on Climate Change.
 It must deliver immediate action on the ground to reverse nature loss; however, the current draft framework does not go far enough to address the biodiversity crisis.
-WWF has identified a number of areas in which the GBF must galvanize transformative action – please find them here.
+WWF has identified a number of areas in which the GBF must galvanize transformative action.

 All countries must increase ambition and action to deliver a comprehensive and science-based framework that can halt and reverse biodiversity loss by 2030 and achieve a nature-positive future, so that by the end of the decade we have more nature than at its start.
 After COP15 and the agreement of the GBF, countries, including Belgium, should immediately update their National Biodiversity Strategies and Action Plans (NBSAPs) to align with the framework and the ambition to reverse biodiversity loss by 2030 to achieve a nature-positive world.